alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-09-04-realtime-architecture-with-apache-kafka.markdown

 categories: programming
 ---

-This post describes an architecture based on Apache Kafka and Redis that can be applied to building high perfoming, resilient streaming systems.
+This post describes an architecture based on Apache Kafka and Redis that can be applied to building high performing, resilient streaming systems.
 It applies to near-realtime systems, where a stream of events needs to be processed and the results submitted to a large list of subscribers, each of them receiving its own view of the stream.

 Examples might include the following:
-- Streaming bookmaker odds - different users are browing different parts of the site, have different markets in their bet slips
+- Streaming bookmaker odds - different users are browsing different parts of the site and have different markets added to their bet slips
 - Realtime games - based on player input and game rules, for each player a different world view is computed
 - Subscription-based data distribution, each consumer receiving a partition of the total data set